Absence of Bose condensation on lattices with moat bands: Abstract

 \section{Abstract}

-We study hard-core bosons on a class of frustrated lattices with the lowest Bloch band having a degenerate minimum along a closed contour in the reciprocal space.
-We suggest that the ground state of the system is given by non-condensed state, which may be viewed as a state of fermions subject to Chern-Simons gauge field.
+We study hard-core bosons on a class of frustrated lattices with the lowest Bloch band having a degenerate minimum along a closed contour, the moat, in the reciprocal space.
+We show that at small density the ground state of the system is given by a non-condensed state, which may be viewed as a state of fermions subject to Chern-Simons gauge field.
 At fixed density of bosons, such a state exhibits domains of incompressible liquids.
-Their fixed densities are given by fractions of the reciprocal area enclosed by the minimal energy contour.
+Their fixed densities are given by fractions of the reciprocal-space area enclosed by the moat.

-There is a recent spike of interest in two dimensional lattices with flat bands both in the context of spin liquids~\cite{balentsn,mat,fiete,wang} and cold atomic gases in optical lattices~\cite{wu,sds1,apaja,kagome, cooper1}.
-The archetypical example is a Kagome lattice, where one of the bands (the lowest one for antiferromagnetic sign of hopping integral) is completely non-dispersive\cite{zhit,bergman}.
-It was shown\cite{altman} that below certain critical filling fraction $\nu_0$ (e.g. $\nu_0=1/9$ for Kagome lattice) the groundstate of hard core bosons is infinitely compressible.
-The reason is in the exact degeneracy of non-interacting basis, allowing to form a certain number of non-overlapping localized states.
-Above the critical concentration the compressibility is finite, but $U(1)$ symmetry remains unbroken signifying the absence of Bose-Einstein condensation (BEC).
-In the language of spin models, such a groundstate is known as spin-liquid \cite{wen,pp,param,huse,mot2,balents,varney2, kiv,lee,starykh}.
+Though initially introduced for an ideal Bose gas, notion of Bose-Einstein condensation\cite{Einstein} (BEC) goes far beyond the non-interacting case and describes, e.g., superfluidity in such strongly correlated liquid as $^4$He\cite{Pines}.
+Condensation remains advantageous even at strong interaction, as condensed particles avoid exchange interaction, thus reducing the average potential energy.
+Within this picture, elementary excitations, the quasiparticles\cite{Landau}, exhibit Bose statistics and gapless sound-like spectrum (for neutral superfluids).
+These predictions found countless confirmations in a diverse range of systems from $^4$He liquid to cold gases of alkali atoms\cite{Leggett,Pitaevskii}.

-In this letter we show that BEC is absent in a very different family of lattice models.
-Namely we focus on 2D lattices which lowest energy band exhibits {\em degenerate minima along a closed contour} in the reciprocal space, Fig.~\ref{fig-bands}.
-The simplest realizations of this scenario are given by lattices with two cites per unit cell.
-As an example consider a honeycomb lattice with nearest $t_1$ and next-nearest $t_2$ hopping, Fig.~\ref{fig-vectors}.
-The common feature of all such lattices is the Hamiltonian of the form \bea \hat H = t_1 \hat T + t_2 \hat T^2\, , \quad\quad \hat T = \Bigg(
+The fundamental question is whether BEC ground state with bosonic quasiparticle excitations is the universal faith of any non-crystalline Bose substance.
+The goal of this paper is to present an alternative to this paradigm.
+To this end we discuss bosonic liquids in a family of 2D lattices, whose band structure exhibits an energy minimum along a closed line -- the {\em moat}, in the Brillouin zone, Fig.~\ref{fig-bands}.
+The simplest example of the moat lattice is given by graphene's honeycomb lattice with nearest and next-nearest hopping\cite{exp1,exp2,exp3,exp4,varney3}.
+With no interactions the ground state is highly degenerate as bosons may condense in any state along the moat as well as in any linear superposition of such states.
+One may expect that interactions remove the degeneracy and select a unique ground state.